Aditya359/Xtasy2/README.md

 # Xtasy2
-Contains like button build on WAMP stack using JQuery
+Contains  login , logout modules and like button build on PHP, Mysql using JQuery